 Another big morale killer for employees is not letting them know that you appreciate their work within a reasonable timeframe.
 To avoid this, make sure that if someone does something great or has completed a goal, give them kudos right away.

 The same goes if you notice something negative that you want to correct.
 Do not wait for some time before bringing it up because your employees will tend to wonder if there are still other things you haven’t opened up about.
-Also, do not sugarcoat the negative feedbacks, because you need to be clear about the things that you want to change.
+Also, do not sugarcoat the negative feedback because you need to be clear about the things you want to change.

 This is the most important and the best way to improve office morale.
 Make your employees feel that their voices are heard and respected.
 Try to reach out to them and ask them how they feel about their projects and assignments.
-Ask for their feedbacks and concerns.
+Ask for their feedback and concerns.
 You can also ask them for opinions about projects that are coming up.
 This way, you will let your employees feel that they are an integral and important part of the company.

 Always keep in mind that your employees are important to your company because they are the ones who execute your directives.
 They are the ones who make your company run efficiently.
 This means that if you keep them happy and motivated, your company will easily achieve its long-term goals.
 We hope these tips will help you in improving office morale.